DewieDecimal/Predict-Air-Passenger-with-SARIMA/README.md

 ![image](https://github.com/DewieDecimal/Predict-Air-Passenger-with-SARIMA/assets/125356334/bc5d246a-0196-45ed-9dec-9bf31887c222)

-Upon a preliminary examination of the ACF and PACF plots, we tentatively inferred that a q parameter value of 1 would suffice, while the p (lags) parameter might fall between the range of 0 to 3.
+Upon a preliminary examination of the ACF and PACF plots, I tentatively inferred that a q parameter value of 1 would suffice, while the p (lags) parameter might fall between the range of 0 to 3.
 Furthermore, to maintain a balanced configuration, the sum of the parameters should not exceed 10 (p + d + q ≤ 10).
-Building upon this rationale, we will now proceed with parameter refinement using Auto ARIMA - Auto ARIMA will try every possible combination of the parameters to choose the best combination with the lowest AIC score as a low AIC score indicates a good fit.
+Building upon this rationale, I will now proceed with parameter refinement using Auto ARIMA - Auto ARIMA will try every possible combination of the parameters to choose the best combination with the lowest AIC score as a low AIC score indicates a good fit.